rizunchik/test_app_laravel_docker/README.md

             ports:
             - 5173:5173

     If ports are busy, change it before ":".
+    If you change DB_PORT (example DB_PORT=3337) in the file .env, then you need to change 3306:3306 to 3307:3306 it in the file docker-compose.yml.

 6. Run docker